hervelao/bakery-products/models/train/template/about.md

 - `CONF_FILE` in `Makefile`
 - `from Model.conf` in `setup.py`, `trainer.py` and `predict.py`
 - `PACKAGE_NAME` in `conf.py`
+- and rename the `Model` folder

 # how does this work?

+## package

 `Makefile` allows you to launch several tasks (listed below) in order to setup your local environment and train or predict locally or on gcp

-`setup.py` stores the project variables used by gcp in order to setup the gcp environement

 `req.py` is used by the `pip_install_reqs` task in order to extract `REQUIRED_PACKAGES` from `Model/conf.py` (using a single file limits the risk that the environment is not the same locally and on gcp)

+`setup.py` is used by gcp in order to setup the training environement

+## model

+`conf.py` stores the variables of the project (package name and entry file, gcp project, model, version, bucket)

+`predict.py` can be used outside of the package and is used locally in order to request from gcp a prediction by a trained model

+`trainer.py` is required to be provided inside the package in order to train on gcp

 # tasks